cfengine/documentation/reference/enterprise-api-ref/sql-schema.markdown

     Unique host identifier.
 All tables can be joined by `HostKey` to connect data concerning same hosts.

 * **HostName** *(text)*
-    Host name locally detected on the host, configurable as `hostIdentifier` option in [Settings API][URI Resources#api-settings] and Mission Portal settings UI.
+    Host name locally detected on the host, configurable as `hostIdentifier` option in [Settings API][URI Resources#/api/settings] and Mission Portal settings UI.

 * **IPAddress** *(text)*
     IP address of the host.